cfpb/django-flags/docs/api/conditions.md

 # Conditions

 Conditions are functions that take a configured value and possible keyword arguments and determines whether the given arguments are equivalent to the value.
-Conditions are registered with a unique name that is exposed to users in Django settings and the Django and Wagtail admin.
+Conditions are registered with a unique name that is exposed to users in Django settings and the Django admin.

 ```python
 from flags import conditions